 - The ceremony fails if you or your target are hit or attack another character during the performance

-While there are some exceptions, performing a ceremony requires a dose of liao and ten seconds of appropriate roleplaying, usually in the presence of a referee.
+While there are some exceptions, performing a ceremony requires a dose of liao and ten seconds of appropriate roleplaying.
+Some ceremonies also require the presence of a referee.
 Individual skills may call out exceptions to these rules (such as the ability to perform a quick Insight).

 The target of a religious skill must usually be close enough to touch, and present throughout.

-If you are using a skill that creates an aura, you may need to specify which aura you are creating.
-For example, there are four personal auras that a priest dedicated to Ambition can create.
-They must tell the referee which aura they wish to create.
+If you are using a skill that creates an aura, you need to specify which aura you are creating.
+For example, there are four personal auras that a priest dedicated to Ambition can create with anointing.
+They must tell the target of the anointing which aura they have imbued.

 Priests who are not dedicated to a virtue cannot produce auras, but can use their skills to remove them (and they have some special benefits when it comes to cooperating with other priests).

 - Characters with the same virtue may cooperate to perform a ceremony with a higher strength

 - Characters with different virtues may cooperate if they are part of the same sect